Learn, share, contribute, make a difference!

 Unfortunately, we do not offer any teen-specific volunteer opportunities.
 Teens aged 15–18 are welcome to apply for posted volunteer opportunities for which they have the required experience, skills and time/schedule availability.
-Be sure to review the descriptions carefully for the posted schedule, mindful that most volunteer opportunities require availability within normal business hours (i.e. Mon-Fri, 9a-5p) although a few require evening and/or weekend committments.
+Be sure to review the descriptions carefully for the posted schedule, mindful that most volunteer opportunities require availability within normal business hours (i.e. Monday–Friday, 9 am–5 pm) although a few require evening and/or weekend commitments.

 Also, volunteer opportunities at the Museum of Fine Arts are designed to provide long-term, ongoing support to the operations of the Museum.
-Therefore, we are not able to offer short-term volunteer opportunities which accommodate or satisfy the variety of high school volunteer/service learning/community service requirements of the many high schools in the greater Boston area.
+Therefore, we do not offer short-term volunteer opportunities which accommodate or satisfy the variety of volunteer/intern/service learning/job-shadow/community service requirements of many high schools.

 Frequently Asked Questions

 How do I become a volunteer at the MFA?

 Begin by reviewing the descriptions listed in Open Volunteer Positions.
-Next complete and submit the online Volunteer Application accessed via the ‘Apply as a Volunteer’ to the left of the listing of opportunities.
-(You may submit a resume separately as Word document attachment to an email sent to email@example.com.)
+Next complete and submit the online volunteer application.
+(To submit a resume, attach it as a Word document to an email sent to: firstname.lastname@example.org.)
 You will receive acknowledgement of receipt of your application within four business days.
 Please note: due to the volume of applications received, only those applicants selected for interviews will be contacted.
 Note: volunteer opportunities at the MFA become available based on departments' needs, and therefore are published as opportunities arise.
 Please visit this page often to learn of changes in need for volunteers.